Arksine/moonraker/README.md

 - [prind](https://github.com/mkuf/prind) by mkuf
   - A suite of containers which allow you to run Klipper in Docker.
-Includes support for Octoprint and Moonraker.
+Includes support for OctoPrint and Moonraker.

 ### Changes